-1. For definitions of non-IFRS measures see KPIs on page 62 and alternative performance measures section on page 186.
+For definitions of non-IFRS measures see Alternative Performance Measures section

 Finance income in 2023 was US\$3.4m, compared to US\$1.7m in 2022.
 The increase was largely driven by cash balances being invested in interest-bearing accounts and higher interest rates.